The Average Ophthalmologist Salary In 2024 [According To Data]

 However, for ophthalmologists, an outpatient clinic may be more lucrative.

-According to one source, those employed by a hospital earn around $205,000 per year, while those working in an outpatient clinic can earn up to $68,000 more per year.
+According to one source, hospital employees earn around $205,000 per year, while those working in an outpatient clinic can earn up to $68,000 more per year.

 That same source shows that some of the highest-paying job openings are found in healthcare organizations, which pay as much as $348,000 a year.